Steve Ontiveros (ontivst01)

 - Born October 26, 1951 in Bakersfield, CA USA

-Steve Ontiveros played eight seasons in the majors before going to Japan to play six seasons there.
+Steve Ontiveros played eight seasons in the majors before going to Japan to play six seasons.

-In 1980 Ontiveros became the improbable first player to sign a million-dollar contract in Nippon Pro Baseball history.
-He signed with the Seibu Lions as one of the benificiaries of Yoshiaki Tsutsumi's deep pockets.
-Ontiveros hit .314/.381/.562 with 16 homers in 65 games in a partial season in Japan in '80.
-The next year he slipped drastically and had his worst year for Seibu, batting .271/.356/.374 with 7 homers.
+In 1980, Ontiveros became the improbable first player to sign a million-dollar contract in Nippon Pro Baseball history.
+He signed with the Seibu Lions as one of the beneficiaries of Yoshiaki Tsutsumi's deep pockets.
+Ontiveros hit .314/.381/.562 with 16 homers in 65 games in a partial season that first year.
+In 1981, he slipped drastically and had his worst year for Seibu, batting .271/.356/.374 with 7 homers.
 He did lead the league in times hit by pitch (16).

-Ontiveros rebounded in 1982 and made the Best Nine after a .307/.399/.440.
-He had his best NPB season yet the next year when he repeated on the Best Nine for the Pacific League and made his only All-Star team.
+Ontiveros rebounded in 1982 and made the Best Nine after a .307/.399/.440 year.
+He had his best NPB season in 1983 when he repeated on the Best Nine for the Pacific League and made his only All-Star team.
 He hit .321/.423/.506 and led the PL in hits (153) and OBP.
 He finished second to Hiromitsu Ochiai in batting average and edged him in OBP by two points, though he lacked Hiromitsu's power.
 He led in OBP again in 1984 when he posted a .338/.443/.542 line.
-He finished third in average, behind Boomer Wells and Tommy Cruz and drew 82 walks, thirteen behind leader Ochiai.
+He finished third in average, behind Boomer Wells and Tommy Cruz and drew 82 walks, 13 behind leader Ochiai.
 He hit 32 doubles, 20 homers and drove in 101, all his best marks in NPB.

-The next spring training Ontiveros ran into a conflict with manager Tatsuro Hiroka when he did not run out an infield grounder.
+The next spring training, in 1985, Ontiveros ran into a conflict with manager Tatsuro Hiroka when he did not run out an infield grounder.
 Hiroka said that Ontiveros was "taking Japanese baseball lightly" while the player countered that he did not want to pull a muscle given the cold weather.
-Steve finished his Japanese career in 1985 when he batted .315/.397/.434 with 11 HR.
+Steve finished his Japanese career that year when he batted .315/.397/.434 with 11 HR.
 He led the Pacific League in sacrifice flies (8).
-Among players with 2,000 or more at-bats in NPB, Ontiveros ranks 17th in average (.312) as of 2005.
+Among players with 2,000 or more at-bats in NPB, Ontiveros ranked 17th in average (.312) as of 2005.
 He had a .403 OBP in Japan and a .474 slugging percentage.